 When trying to choose a cat to serve as your emotional support animal or emotional service animal (ESA) you may have asked yourself, “what cat breed is the best for me”?
 Nothing’s more important than having a cat that loves you.
 So, we at Emotional Pet Support have decided to spend some time looking into this to help you make that choice for yourself!

 1. American Shorthair

 Siamese cats are known to have their own diverse personalities.
 They can be very vocal and demanding.
-However, Siamese cats can be extremely loyal and have tendency to be more close to one or two of their family members.
-They are active and playful cats and sometimes called the “dogs of the cat world”, since they have been known to be taken on walks and be taught games like fetch, which makes them a great support animal.
+However, Siamese cats can be extremely loyal and have a tendency to be more close to one or two of their family members.
+They are active and playful cats and sometimes called the “dogs of the cat world” since they have been known to be taken on walks and be taught games like fetch, which makes them a great support animal.
 They also always rank in the top 10 for most affectionate of all cat breeds.